-Hence, primaries are signal and multiples can be useful, at times, for predicting the image of missing primaries.
+Hence, primaries are signal and multiples can be useful, at times, for predicting missing primaries.
 But it's primaries that are signal, that we use for structure and inversion.

 Primaries are signal for all methods that seek to locate and identify targets.